-Gul Kahn is one of six candidates running for a seat on the Folsom City Council this November, campaigning for the fourth district.
+Gul Khan is one of six candidates running for a seat on the Folsom City Council this November, campaigning for the fourth district.
 As part of an effort to provide balanced and unbiased insight into each candidate, Folsom Times compiled a list of key topics and questions, many of which were submitted by residents who participated in the project.
 In total, more than two dozen topics were addressed by the candidates, offering voters an in-depth look at their visions and positions.

-A quick summary from his responses, Kahn looks to bring his experience in both business and civic service to his role on city council if elected.
+A quick summary from his responses, Khan looks to bring his experience in both business and civic service to his role on city council if elected.
 Kahn has been a local resident since 2011 when he moved to the city from Ohio.
-Kahn is the President and CEO of a technology firm, and shared that he has extensive experience working with local and state governments, particularly in program management and policy advocacy.
+Khan is the President and CEO of a technology firm, and shared that he has extensive experience working with local and state governments, particularly in program management and policy advocacy.
 His involvement in community initiatives includes serving as a Volunteer First Responder with the Folsom Fire Department and on the Folsom High School Site Safety Committee.
 Kahn is also a dedicated volunteer with local organizations addressing homelessness, which gives him a deep understanding of the community’s public safety, youth development, and housing needs.

-Kahn’s vision for Folsom focuses on maintaining the city’s safety while fostering smart and sustainable growth.
+Khan’s vision for Folsom focuses on maintaining the city’s safety while fostering smart and sustainable growth.
 If elected, he aims to prioritize public safety by ensuring the city’s police and fire departments are well-equipped, while also addressing economic growth by supporting local businesses and promoting job creation in emerging industries.
-Managing Folsom’s infrastructure is a key concern for Kahn, who advocates for aligning development with the city’s capacity to support growth without compromising its residents’ quality of life.
+Managing Folsom’s infrastructure is a key concern for Khan, who advocates for aligning development with the city’s capacity to support growth without compromising its residents’ quality of life.
 His commitment to fiscal responsibility and transparency is reflected in his desire to enhance city processes and secure external funding for key projects.

-Kahn sees Folsom’s future as a balanced blend of economic development and community well-being.
+Khan sees Folsom’s future as a balanced blend of economic development and community well-being.
 He emphasizes the importance of public-private partnerships to reduce costs while maintaining essential services, and he plans to focus on key challenges such as traffic congestion, homelessness, and ensuring the city’s infrastructure keeps pace with its rapid growth.
 His goal is to help shape Folsom into a city that continues to thrive economically while preserving the small-town character and community spirit that drew him and his family to the area over a decade ago.
-Below is Folsom Times’ entire candidate Q&A with candidate Kahn:
+Below is Folsom Times’ entire candidate Q&A with candidate Khan:

 BACKGROUND AND EXPERIENCE

-I moved to California from Columbus, OH in 2011, and chose Folsom as my home.
+I moved to California from Columbus, Ohio in 2011, and chose Folsom as my home.
 What I love most about the city is its strong sense of safety, excellent schools, beautiful parks and trails, and great amenities.
 The welcoming and supportive community made it an easy decision to settle here.
 As a single parent, I’ve raised my kids in Folsom and even relocated my company’s operations from LA to be closer to home.
 We as a family go to white water rafting every year on 4th of July and spend a lot of time at Folsom Lake.

 Q: Candidates running for City Council have a variety of experiences in life and the city that they feel make them the most qualified to be on the City Council.
 What experiences do you bring to the table to make you the most qualified person to help lead our City?